Last Updated on April 11, 2026 by Hailey

 Editorial links are the holy grail.
 A journalist or blogger links to you because your content is actually useful.
 Nobody asked for it.
 Nobody paid for it.
 You earned it by creating something worth citing.

-Natural links happen organically.
+Natural links occur organically.
 Someone finds your content, likes it, and links to it from their blog, article, or resource list.
-The anchor text varies.
-The sources are diverse.
-The velocity is gradual.ย
+The anchor text varies, the sources are diverse, and the pace is gradual.

-Unnatural links are built to manipulate rankings.
+Unnatural links are created to manipulate rankings.
 They come from link farms, private blog networks, paid directories, or mass comment spam.
-Googleโs algorithms spot these instantly: same anchor text across hundreds of sites, sudden spikes in velocity, links from irrelevant industries.ย

 - Same anchor text used on 50+ backlinks